lbordowitz/opentofu/internal/backend/remote-state/azure/README.md

 You should be able to run unit tests without any further configuration, and acceptance tests are skipped by default.

+Note: All tests assume you are running on Azure Public Cloud.
+These tests were not made to work in special environments (like Azure China, Azure Government, or Azure Stack) and will fail if you try to run them there.

 ## Running Acceptance Tests

 You will need to set the following environment variables in order to run the acceptance tests: